Arboricum/Improvements-for-Angular/README.md

 See an instance of a simple example app in the file framework.json.

-It good be a best practice to provide the app with such a file, which I would nest inside the app folder.
+It could be a best practice to provide the app with such a file, which I would nest inside the app folder.
 Suggestions and comments are welcome.